 Yes, veterans benefits include what is called Dependency and Indemnity Compensation (DIC).
 Your surviving spouse, children under 18, and in some situations your parents may be eligible for compensation when your death results from either a service-connected disability or non-service connected disability.

-Assistance in filing applications for benefits from the VA may be obtained through any Veterans Service Officer.
+If you need help filling out a benefits application you can get free assistant from any Veterans Service Officer.
 Veterans Service Officers assist veterans, their dependents and widows in filing claims for all federal VA benefits.
 Locations and phone numbers may be found under "State Government, Veterans Service Officer" in the Yellow Pages of your phone book.
 You can also receive assistance from Veterans Service Organizations or Associations like the American Legion, VFW, etc. see our page on How to Pick a Military or Veteran Association, The VA also operates a toll-free number for general questions, 800-827-1000, or TDD 711.

 Like other federal benefits programs, decisions of the Veterans Administration concerning benefit eligibility can be appealed.
 Your initial step is to file a "Notice of Disagreement" form.
 These forms are available from the VA office as well as a brochure which outlines the appeals procedure.
 You may also want to contact the legal aid provider in your area.
 This number is listed in your local telephone directory.